arangodb/kube-arangodb/docs/user/custom_resource.md

 ArangoDB servers.
 The default value is empty.
 TBD

-If you specify a name of a `Secret` that does not exist, a CA certificate + key is created and stored in a `Secret` with given name.
+If you specify a name of a `Secret` that does not exist, a self-signed CA certificate + key is created and stored in a `Secret` with given name.

 The specified `Secret`, must contain the following data fields: